-International Fees
+- International Fees

-International fees are typically three times the amount of domestic fees.
+International fees are typically 3.12 times the domestic tuition.
 Exact cost will be calculated upon completion of registration.

-Course details
+Course Overview

 This course introduces students to discrete mathematics, statistics, and Boolean logic, and applies these mathematical constructs to computer program code.
 The purpose of this course is twofold: one, introduce students to math that is immediately applicable to their studies and programming for web application development; two, demonstrate to students the importance of these facets of math in their software development and design studies by allowing students to create real-world examples in computer program code that demonstrate the importance of math in computer science.